UMM-CSci-4453/Lab-3/README.md

 #### Easy conversion to Second Normal Form

-If an attribute (non-prime) depends on only part of a multi-valued key, remove it to a separate table.
+If a non-prime attribute depends on only part of a multi-valued candidate key, move it to a separate table.

 ### Third Normal Form

-Table in **Third Normal Form (3NF)** are also in 2NF.
+Tables in **Third Normal Form (3NF)** are also in 2NF.
 Their defining characteristic is that *every non-prime attribute is non-transitively dependent upon every super key*.
-That was one of the original definitions… I think the following equivalent definition is a bit easier to think about, and quite a bit easier for checking:
+That was one of the original definitions; I think the following equivalent definition is a bit easier to think about, and quite a bit easier for checking:

 For **every** functional dependency `X->A`, **at least one** of the following holds:

-* X contains A (this is a trivial functional dependency)
+* X (as a set of attributes) is a superset of A (this is a trivial functional dependency)
 * X is a superkey
-* Every elt in A *set minus* X is a prime attribute
+* Every attribute $a \in A - X$ is a prime attribute
+   * Here $A-X$ is the _set difference_ between $A$ and $X$, i.e., the elements of $A$ not in $X$.

 Here are a few things to help you make sense of these requirements.
 First, recall that the components of a functional dependency of the form `X->A` are *sets* of attributes.
 In other words `X` is a set of fields and `A` is a set of fields.

 The first possibility in the list above means that all the attributes in `A` are also in `X`.
 (So you can ignore functional dependencies that are set inclusions).

 The second possibility in the list occurs when the attributes in `A` are functionally dependent upon `X`.
+This means that all the attributes in `A` are determined by (a subset of) the fields in `X`; if they weren't then `X` couldn't be a superkey.
 This is equivalent to saying that we can ignore all functional dependencies where distinct values of attributes in `X` are unique to the records.

 The third possibility is saying that attributes in `A` that are NOT in `X` are all prime.
 Note: That having tables without non-prime attributes automatically makes this true.

 Here is an example of a table that is in second normal form but that is NOT in third normal form: